zendesk/sell-custom-objects-invoices-app/doc/pt3.md

 ```
 Within the `Router` section you can see that `EntryView` is rendered as our default path.
 Let's see the details of this component.
 Open **src/EntryView.tsx** in your favourite editor.

-This is a simple component which makes HTTP request and then displays the data.
+This is a simple component which makes an HTTP request and then displays the data.

-***The convention within this tutorial assumes that `XyzView.tsx` components are responsible for gathering the data and performing actions (HTTP requests)***.
+***The convention within this tutorial is that `XyzView.tsx` components are responsible for gathering the data and performing actions (HTTP requests)***.

 ```js